mozilla/kitsune/docs/deployments.rst

 Dev
 ===

-Dev runs whatever is in master and automatically updates whenever something lands.
+Dev runs whatever is in master and updates every 15 minutes via a cron job.

 Stage